 Patient Education Articles

-THE DIAGNOSTIC BLIND SPOT: The Systemic Failure to Identify Mold Biotoxin Illness
+The Diagnostic Blind Spot: The Systemic Failure to Identify Mold Biotoxin Illness

 The failure to diagnose Mold Biotoxin Illness is not merely a clinical oversight; it is a systemic error with devastating neuro-immune consequences.
 Current "Standard of Care" protocols rely almost exclusively on IgE (Allergy) and IgG (Exposure) serology.
 This binary approach creates a massive "Diagnostic Blind Spot": it correctly identifies the allergic patient but renders the septic, neuro-toxic patient invisible.